Charlie Dennis

-Charlie Dennis (born 28 September 1995) is an English professional footballer who plays as a midfielder for Tampa Bay Rowdies in the USL Championship.
+Charlie Dennis (born 28 September 1995) is an English professional footballer who plays as a midfielder for Phoenix Rising in the USL Championship.

 Club career

 Dennis signed with USL Championship club Oakland Roots SC on 19 January 2022.
 On 16 December 2022, Tampa Bay Rowdies signed Dennis from Oakland for an undisclosed fee.

+Dennis transferred to Phoenix Rising on 17 July 2024.